Not yet. When it’s time, you’ll know.

 Windows 11 feels like a Windows 10 feature update.
-In the past, we might even have called it a service pack.
-There’s nothing terribly compelling about the features listed so far.
+In the past, we might have even called it a service pack.
+There’s nothing terribly interesting about the features listed so far.

-And of course, they’re changing the Start menu.
+And of course, they changed the Start menu.
 Again.

-If there were something truly exciting about Windows 11, I might be more interested.
+If there was something truly exciting about Windows 11, I might be more interested.
 Most of the features I’ve seen are either borderline boring or available already via other means.1

 Aside: the every-other-version “curse”